sballin/alfred-search-notes-app/README.md

 ### Search

 By default, this searches the title + full text of the notes and orders results based on the last modification date of the note.
-If you want to search titles only or order results based on alphabetical order, change the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
+If you want to search titles only or order results alphabetically, change the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).

 ### Icons